Unpaid Overtime and Wage Claim Lawyer

-- Does your boss require you to show up to work before your shift starts, but not allow you to clock in?
+- Does your boss require you to show up to work before your shift, but not allow you to clock in?

-- Does your boss require you to attend before or after shift training or staff meetings but not pay you for your attendance?
+- Does your boss require you to attend before or after shift training but not pay you to attend?